Grades: 5-12

 portraying a part-Hawaiian-Chinese character in 2015’s

-After conducting their research and viewing the video clip, have a
+After conducting research and viewing the video clip, have a

-Why is the use of yellowface, brownface and blackface a
+How is the use of yellowface, brownface and blackface problematic?

-Do you think it is alright for Hollywood to keep on
+Do you think it is acceptable for Hollywood to perpetuate stereotypes?

 What can we do about it?